Techposts/AmbiSense/README.md

 - 5V power supply (adequate for your LED strip length)
 - Connecting wires

+## Circuit Connections

+### ESP32-C3 SuperMini to LD2410 Radar

+- Connect ESP32 GPIO3 (RX) to LD2410 TX
+- Connect ESP32 GPIO4 (TX) to LD2410 RX
+- Connect ESP32 5V to LD2410 VCC
+- Connect ESP32 GND to LD2410 GND

+### ESP32-C3 SuperMini to WS2812B LED Strip

+- Connect ESP32 GPIO5 to WS2812B DIN (Data In)
+- Connect ESP32 5V to WS2812B VCC
+- Connect ESP32 GND to WS2812B GND

+### Power Supply

+- Connect 5V Power Supply positive (+5V) to ESP32 5V pin
+- Connect 5V Power Supply ground (GND) to ESP32 GND pin

+> **Note:** For longer LED strips, it's recommended to connect the 5V power supply directly to the WS2812B VCC to avoid overloading the ESP32's voltage regulator.
+Always ensure adequate current capacity for your LED strip length.

+## Power Requirements

+- Input: 5V DC via power jack
+- Current: Depends on the number of LEDs (roughly calculate ~60mA per LED at full brightness)
+- For strips longer than 30 LEDs, use a power supply rated for at least 2A

+## Software Setup

+1. Upload the provided code to your ESP32 using the Arduino IDE
+2. Power on the device
+3. Connect to the WiFi network "AmbiSense" (password: 12345678)
+4. Navigate to http://192.168.4.1 in your browser
+5. Use the web interface to configure:
+   - Number of LEDs
+   - Minimum/maximum detection distance
+   - LED color
+   - Brightness
+   - Moving light span (Number of lEDs that will run along)

 ## Use Cases

 - **Smart Home Lighting**: Hallways and staircases that illuminate as you approach